DATA-BACKED GUIDE · UPDATED JULY 2026

 Dog ultrasound cost in the UK: what to expect and when it is needed

 An ultrasound gives your vet a live, moving view inside your dog without surgery or radiation.
 It is often the next step after blood tests or an x-ray flag something that needs a closer look, from a suspected bladder stone to changes in the liver or spleen.
-The real prices below reflect what UK owners are actually paying.
+The real prices below reflect what UK owners are actually paying, not a list price plucked from a website.

 The quick version